gulpjs/vinyl-fs/README.md

 ##### `options.encoding`

 Optionally transcode from the given encoding.
 The default is `'utf8'`.
 We use [iconv-lite], please refer to its Wiki for a list of supported encodings.
+You can set this to `false` to avoid any transcoding, and effectively just pass around raw binary data.

-Type: `String`
+Type: `String` or `Boolean`

 Default: `'utf8'`